beilak/IntelligentTradingStrategies/docs/en/10-operations-and-delivery.md

 The current version:

-- is not a broker terminal;
+- is not a full broker terminal with production-grade risk management;
-- does not place real orders;
+- can send orders through Execution in `real` mode, but does not replace independent risk checks;
-- does not execute exchange trades;
+- supports `stub` mode for safe order validation without broker submission;
 - does not guarantee future performance;
 - depends on availability and quality of the external data source.

-Production execution, risk limits, order journaling, and broker integration can be added as separate services.
+Before production use, configure risk limits, user permissions, order-approval rules, and monitoring/alerting separately.

 ## Client Handover